 Listing Of Information, Support & Resources on Child Abuse

-A listing of organisations, resources, helplines and counselling services aimed at preventing harm to children in New Zealand, or which can offer help when family violence or abuse has occurred.
+A listing of New Zealand organisations, resources, helplines and counselling services aimed at preventing harm to children, or which can offer help when family violence or abuse has occurred.

 ACC provides ACC-approved counsellors for children who have been sexually abused.
 ACC can help with some of the costs of counselling.
 You can find registered counsellors by region, including ACC-approved sexual abuse counsellors, at the ACC find support website.
 You can also phone your local ACC office to ask about counsellors.
 See the ACC website for ACC contact details.